Youth Council FAQs

 Absolutely!
-The members of the Council work with young activists in their regions to promote the mission of the Democratic Party and the message of President Barack Obama.
+The members of the Council will work with young activists in their regions to push the mission of the Democratic Party and the message of President Barack Obama.
 We are always looking to our young people in the states to run for state party positions, host community service events, run for public office, and assist on crucial campaigns where the youth vote can swing an election.
 Our meetings are always open to the public, so please attend so we can hear your suggestions and feedback.

 Please contact Youth Council Chair Jason Rae at firstname.lastname@example.org or 715.790.4334 with questions or concerns.